-The policies of the ASP support the continued use of land for existing natural resource extraction operations, and where appropriate and approved by the municipality, the exploration of new natural resource extraction activities in the Future Study Area.
+The policies of the ASP support the continued use of land for existing natural resource extraction operations.
 Applications for natural resource extraction within designated Planning Areas 1 or 2 will not be supported to prioritize development and infrastructure investment in the Plan area.
-Natural resource extraction applications in Planning Area 3 and the Future Study Area may be considered by the County dependent on the status of already approved natural resource extraction permits, the time and end dates of future natural resource extraction, and the timing of extension of infrastructure servicing to the various Planning Areas.
+Natural resource extraction applications in Planning Area 3 may be considered by the County dependent on the status of already approved natural resource extraction permits, the time and end dates of future natural resource extraction, and the timing of extension of infrastructure servicing to the various Planning Areas.